-A written warning from the Chair, on behalf of and agreed by the Subcommittee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance.
+A written warning from the Chair, on behalf of and agreed by the sub-committee, itemising the unacceptable behaviour, stating the improvement required with immediate effect and the consequences of continued non-compliance.

-A final written warning as above, which states that if the behaviour is repeated the member or Trustee will be asked to leave the u3a or Committee, with immediate effect.
+A final written warning as above, which states that if the behaviour is repeated the member will be asked to leave the u3a or committee, with immediate effect.

-The Trustee or member is asked to leave either the Committee or the u3a.
+The member is asked to leave either the u3a and/or the committee if a Trustee.